 Ford aspires to source only raw materials that are responsibly produced.
+Ford is committed to proactively removing minerals in our products and supply chain should any be identified to be contributing to conflict.
 Suppliers are required to fully support and cooperate with Ford's efforts to secure full transparency and traceability of their raw material supply chains and must engage sub-tier suppliers in their efforts to demonstrate transparency and appropriate due diligence in accordance with Ford's Supplier Code of Conduct and this policy.